Udon171/fam-star-quizary/readme.md

     - Best Practices: 96/100
     - SEO: 90/100

-All automated tests confirm the site is well-structured, accessible, and performant, with only minor CSS warnings that do not affect functionality.
+All automated tests confirm the site is well-structured, accessible, and performance, with only minor CSS warnings that do not affect functionality.

 ### Accessibility Testing
 - Ensured high-contrast colours (Style A+B palettes) for readability.